wjhou/Radar/README.md

 ## Acknowledges

-- We use the same samples of the MIMIC-CXR dataset provided by [Libra](https://github.com/X-iZhang/Libra).
+- We use the same samples from the MIMIC-CXR dataset as provided by [Libra](https://github.com/X-iZhang/Libra).